| WWW.ALTAIR32.COM | |

 a generic "Centronics" printer but I don't have a manual for

 one so I don't know what control codes to emulate.
+With the help of Rodger, I made some enhancements to

 the 8080 core to enable people to play "Kill the Bit" and